Sambit-X/Coderant/README.md

-Frontend Part is in Frontend Branch
+Frontend Part is Main Branch

 Backend Part is in Backend Branch